Ascension Wisconsin planned service cuts; Milwaukee alderman concerned

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-Jackson added, the change will mean 115,000 residents will no longer be within a 15-minute drive of a cath lab for cardiac patients.
+Jackson said the change will mean 115,000 residents will no longer be within a 15-minute drive of a cath lab for cardiac patients.
+The labs are places where doctors can diagnose and treat heart conditions.

 "At a time where cardiovascular disease continues to kill Milwaukeeans, Wisconsinites and Americans, this is a horrible decision.
 Our community deserves to have quality health care facilities to meet our growing health care challenges.
 So, it’s disappointing once again.
-But in Milwaukee, we are losing health care access to critical services that are so important for persons in our community," said Quinton Cotton, MKE Black Grassroots Network for Health Equity.
+But in Milwaukee, we are losing health care access to critical services that are so important for persons in our community," said Quinton Cotton, co-founder of the MKE Black Grassroots Network for Health Equity.

 FREE DOWNLOAD: Get breaking news alerts in the FOX6 News app for iOS or Android